 The type of refrigerant your AC uses is a huge factor in the repair-or-replace debate.
 Many systems older than 10 years use R-22 refrigerant, also known as Freon.
 Due to its environmental impact, the EPA began the phaseout of R-22, and as of 2020, it can no longer be produced or imported in the United States.
 This means the remaining supply is extremely limited and very expensive.
 If your older unit has a leak, just refilling the R-22 can be costly, and it doesn't even fix the underlying problem.
 In these cases, it almost always makes more sense to replace the entire system with a modern unit that uses a more affordable and eco-friendly refrigerant.

-The Long-Term Benefits of Upgrading Your System
+The Long-Term Payoff of Upgrading Your Air Conditioner

 While the upfront cost of a new AC system can seem high, it often comes with long-term benefits that make it a worthwhile investment.
 Modern air conditioners are significantly more efficient than their older counterparts, which translates directly to lower monthly energy bills.
 A new system also gives you peace of mind.
 Instead of worrying about another breakdown, you get a reliable unit backed by a manufacturer's warranty.
 We proudly install high-quality Trane systems known for their durability and performance.
 Upgrading also improves your home's comfort with better cooling and can even enhance your indoor air quality, giving you a healthier living environment.